Inferring networks from time series: a neural approach: Abstract

 \section{Abstract}

 Network structures underlie the dynamics of many complex phenomena, from gene regulation and foodwebs to power grids and social media.
-Yet, as they often cannot be observed directly, their connectivities must be inferred from observations of their emergent dynamics.
-In this work we present a powerful and fast computational method to infer large network adjacency matrices from time series data using a neural network.
-Using a neural network provides uncertainty quantification on the prediction in a manner that reflects both the non-convexity of the inference problem as well as the noise on the data.
-This is useful since network inference problems are typically underdetermined, and a feature that has hitherto been lacking from network inference methods.
-We demonstrate our method's capabilities by inferring line failure locations in the British power grid from observations of its response to a power cut.
-Since the problem is underdetermined, many classical statistical tools (e.g. regression) will not be straightforwardly applicable.
-Our method, in contrast, provides probability densities on each edge, allowing the use of hypothesis testing to make meaningful probabilistic statements about the location of the power cut.
-We also demonstrate our method's ability to learn an entire cost matrix for a non-linear model from a dataset of economic activity in Greater London.
-Our method outperforms OLS regression on noisy data in terms of both speed and prediction accuracy, and scales as $N^2$ where OLS is cubic.
-Since our technique is not specifically engineered for network inference, it represents a general parameter estimation scheme that is applicable to any parameter dimension.
+Yet, as they often cannot be observed directly, their connectivities must be inferred from observations of the dynamics to which they give rise.
+In this work we present a powerful computational method to infer large network adjacency matrices from time series data using a neural network, in order to provide uncertainty quantification on the prediction in a manner that reflects both the degree to which the inference problem is underdetermined as well as the noise on the data.
+This is a feature that other approaches have hitherto been lacking.
+We demonstrate our method's capabilities by inferring line failure locations in the British power grid from its response to a power cut, providing probability densities on each edge and allowing the use of hypothesis testing to make meaningful probabilistic statements about the location of the cut.
+Our method is significantly more accurate than both Markov-chain Monte Carlo sampling and least squares regression on noisy data and when the problem is underdetermined, while naturally extending to the case of non-linear dynamics, which we demonstrate by learning an entire cost matrix for a non-linear model of economic activity in Greater London.
+Not having been specifically engineered for network inference, this method in fact represents a general parameter estimation scheme that is applicable to any high-dimensional parameter space.